There is one topic many long-term couples tend to avoid, not because it is unimportant, but because it feels too risky.

 the blame game and this in turn creates more distance and even more resentment.

-They’re relationship maintenance—just like checking in about finances, parenting, or plans for the future.
+They are relationship maintenance.
+It is just like checking in about finances, parenting, or plans for the future.

-And scheduling these talks doesn’t make intimacy feel mechanical—it protects it.
-You don’t wait until the fire’s out to add wood.
+And scheduling these talks does not make intimacy feel mechanical.
+It can protect it!
+You don’t wait until the fire is out to add wood.
 You tend to it.
 You feed it.
 You check in.

-If the conversation feels awkward at first, that’s okay.
+If the conversation feels awkward at first, that is okay.

-Discomfort isn’t a sign of failure—it’s a sign that you’re talking about something real.
+Discomfort is not a sign of failure, it is a sign that you are talking about something real.

 And real connection requires a little vulnerability.

-Whether it’s once a month, once a season, or during a long walk on a Sunday, the most loving thing you can do for your relationship may not be a grand romantic gesture.
+Whether it is once a month, once a season, or during a long walk on a Sunday, the most loving thing you can do for your relationship may not be a grand romantic gesture.
 It might be a quiet question:

 “How are we doing in this part of our life together?”